misterdjules/node-fast/README.md

 **Server completes an RPC call successfully.** When an RPC call completes successfully, the server sends an `END` event having the same message identifier as the one in the client's original `DATA` message that initiated the RPC call.
+This message can contain data as well, in which case it should be processed the same way as for a DATA message.

 **Server reports a failed RPC call.**  Any time before an `END` message is generated for an RPC call, the server may send an `ERROR` message having the